ikmalsaid/ikmalsaid/README.md

 - I am a certified Google IT Automation, Google IT Support and Google Data Analytics holder (Google UX Design in progress...)
 - This is my journey as a solo indie developer to make games, software and more.
 Your support is hugely appreciated!
-- I'm also looking for work/internship from local and international companies to support me and my family.
+- I'm also looking for work/internship from local or international companies to support me and my family.
 - See all my links at [my Linktree page](https://linktr.ee/ikmalsaid).
 Thank you!